MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 - **Does the platform support MLflow?**

    Your EDA platform should make it possible to choose a technology that enables integration with MLflow for tracking your experiments.
-MLflow is recommended as a model development, deployment, and management protocol because it provides the following benefits:
+We recommend MLflow as a model development, deployment, and management protocol because it provides the following benefits:

      - *Experiment tracking.* MLflow allows you to track experiments by recording parameters, metrics, and artifacts.
 This capability is essential during EDA so that you can keep track of different data preprocessing steps and feature engineering techniques and their impacts on model performance.